acezen3d/AzShadersDocument/az_advanced/az_advanced_eye_shader.md

 ### HighlightLevel
 The albedo boost level of highlight areas (`overtex1` and `overtex2`).
 The default value is 1, which means no boosting.
 A value greater than 1 makes the highlight areas to be brighter than the rest of the eye.

 > This is a major compromise I made for cartoon eyes.
-The flat eye mesh can't produce specular highlights (even with a normal map, it doesn’t match the painted cartoon highlights) similar to the spherical eyeballs of a real human.
+The flat eye mesh can't produce specular highlights (even with a normal map, it doesn't match the painted cartoon highlights) similar to the spherical eyeballs of a real human.
 So we can only choose to fake it and fake it better.

 ### UseOverColor
 Whether to use `overcolor1` and `overcolor2` to control the highlight colors.